gluegun-rs/gluegun/book/src/public-interface.md

 * user-defined types in your library:
     * [simple structs and enums](#public-structs-and-enums)
     * structs following the [class pattern](#public-classes)
-* user-defined types from other squared libraries:
+* user-defined types from other carcin libraries:
     * XXX importing from other libraries?

 Function parameters can be `&`-references to the above types.